juju/docs/src/en/help-oracle.md

 ![Oracle Compute sites](./media/oracle_bootstrap-instances-sites.png)

+For detailed explanation and examples of the `bootstrap` command see the [Creating a controller][controllers-creating] page.

 ## Next steps

-You can now start deploying Juju charms and/or bundles to your Oracle cloud.
+A controller is created with two models - the 'controller' model, which should be reserved for Juju's internal operations, and a model named 'default', which can be used for deploying user workloads.

+See these pages for ideas on what to do next:

+ - [Juju models][models]
-Continue with Juju by visiting the [Models][models] and [Introduction to Juju Charms][charms] pages.
+ - [Introduction to Juju Charms][charms]

 <!-- LINKS -->